-9 tips for improving your store’s product photography
+9 tips for creating product photography that sells

-When it comes to ecommerce, there’s no better way to show off your products than with a photo.
+There's no way around it: images are the best way to showcase a product.
 93% of consumers cite images as a major consideration when making a purchasing decision online.
 And, over half of customers will leave a website if they don’t like how it looks.
 Ultimately, your product photos directly impact your conversion rates.

 Understanding how important high-quality product photos are for your online store, we’ve put together nine tips for improving your store’s product photography.